yiisoft/yii2/docs/code_style.md

 ### Constants

-Both class level constants and gloval constants should be named in uppercase.
+Both class level constants and global constants should be named in uppercase.
 Words are separated by underscore.

 ~~~